fred4jupiter/graylog2-in-a-box/README.md

 Vagrant box with Graylog2 server installed.
 The vagrant box uses a virtual private host adapter with the IP address 192.168.56.101.

-**Usage for provisioning the vagrant box from a Linux/Unix system:**
+### Usage for provisioning the vagrant box from a Linux/Unix system:

     vagrant up linux
+    vagrant ssh linux

-**Usage for provisioning the vagrant box from a Windows system:**
+### Usage for provisioning the vagrant box from a Windows system:

 Run the follwing commands:

 	vagrant up windows
+    vagrant ssh windows

 ## Graylog2 Web Interface